fahmifj/learn-web-security/01-sql-injection/02-subverting-app-logic/README.md

-## Lab #1: SQL injection vulnerability allowing login bypass
+## Lab #2: SQL injection vulnerability allowing login bypass

+> This lab contains an SQL injection vulnerability in the login function.
+>
->Perform an SQL injection attack that logs in to the application as the administrator user.
+> To solve the lab, perform an SQL injection attack that logs in to the application as the administrator user.

 Parameter:
 ```